How to get a Strong Core | Top 6 Core Workouts to Get Fit

 The transverse abdominis is an important muscle to know about because it is one of the muscles that helps to stabilise the spine.
 The transverse abdominis can be thought of as a corset for the spine, and it is sometimes called “the corset muscle”.

-The external obliques are muscles that run down the side of the abdomen and help to stabilize the torso.
+The external obliques are the core muscles that run down the side of the abdomen and help to stabilize the torso.
 They also work with other muscles to twist, bend and rotate your trunk.

 The internal obliques are muscles that are located on the side of the abdomen and wrap around the body.
 They help to rotate and flex the trunk, which is why they're also known as "side-benders."